HDFGroup/h5pyd/docs/quick.rst

     **Groups work like dictionaries, and datasets work like NumPy arrays**

-Domains can be created programmatically, or using the CLI tools.
-E.g. ``hstouch /home/$USER/myfolder/mytestfile.h5``.
+As with folders, domains can be created programmatically, or using the CLI tools.
+E.g. you can create a domain mytestfile.h5 using
+ ``hstouch /home/$USER/myfolder/mytestfile.h5``.
 To convert an HDF5 file to an HSDS domain, you can use the hscp command: ``hscp mytestfile.h5 /home/$USER/myfolder/``.

 A quick note on domain permissions:  When you create a new domain, it will only be accessible using your credentials.
 You can enable who else can access the domain using the hsacl tool.
 For example, to enable other users to read a domain (but not modify it) use: ``hsacl /home/$USER/myfolder/mytest.h5 +r default``.
-For details of using hsacl, see: tbd.
+For more details on how ACLs work, see: tbd.

 To programmatically access a domain for reading for reading, use the h5pyd.File object::

     >>> import h5pyd as h5py
     >>> f = h5py.File('/home/test_user1/mytestfile.h5', 'r')  # replace test_user1 with your user name

-The :ref:`File object <file>` is your starting point.
+The :ref:`File object <file>` is your starting point for accessing all the objects that are in the domain.
 If you are familiar with h5py, the rest of this section will be exactly the same as to what you'd expect opening an HDF5 file.
 In you are not familiar with h5py, keep reading, but keep in mind that this will apply to both h5py and h5pyd.

 What is stored in the domain?
 Remember :py:class:`h5pyd.File` acts like a Python dictionary, thus we can check the keys,